 The Lundahl specifications are MUCH better than IST from Hammond,

 such as their 126B which has

 unwanted bifilar windings which will give a high value of unwanted

 capacitance between V3 anode and the

 output from the KT88.
-The Lundahl prices are probably horrendous, but then, do you want
+The Lundahl prices are probably horrendous,

-better than everyone else?
+junk or make something better than everyone else?
 Save your

 Most ppl would use an IST with primary between B+ and anode with